tesk9/palette/README.md

 [![Build Status](https://travis-ci.org/tesk9/palette.svg?branch=master)](https://travis-ci.org/tesk9/palette)

-Work with colours safely  and accessibly.
+Work with colors safely  and accessibly.

-## Creating colours
+## Creating colors

-Create colours from RGB, HSL, and hex values.
+Create colors from RGB, HSL, and hex values.

 ```
-import Colour exposing (Colour)
+import Color exposing (Color)

-myOrangeyRed : Colour
+myOrangeyRed : Color
 myOrangeyRed =
-    Colour.fromRGB ( 255, 80, 0 )
+    Color.fromRGB ( 255, 80, 0 )

-myTurquoiseIsh : Colour
+myTurquoiseIsh : Color
 myTurquoiseIsh =
-    Colour.fromHSL (127, 50, 50)
+    Color.fromHSL (127, 50, 50)

-myHex : Result String Colour
+myHex : Result String Color
 myHex =
-    Colour.fromHex "#ff9800"
+    Color.fromHex "#ff9800"

 ```

 ## Accessibility

-Use helpers like `contrast` and `sufficientContrast` to verify that your font size, boldness, and colours meet accessibility standards.
+Use helpers like `contrast` and `sufficientContrast` to verify that your font size, boldness, and colors meet accessibility standards.

 ```
-import Colour exposing (Colour)
+import Color exposing (Color)
-import Colour.Accessibility exposing (Rating, meetsAAA)
+import Color.Accessibility exposing (Rating, meetsAAA)

-validFontColour : Colour -> Bool
+validFontColor : Color -> Bool
-validFontColour fontColour =
+validFontColor fontColor =
     checkContrast { fontSize = 12, fontWeight = 700 }
-        (Colour.fromRGB ( 255, 255, 255 ))
+        (Color.fromRGB ( 255, 255, 255 ))
-        fontColour
+        fontColor
         |> meetsAAA
 ```

 ## Use static palettes

-Use [X11](https://en.wikipedia.org/wiki/X11_color_names) and [Tango](http://tango.freedesktop.org/Tango_Icon_Theme_Guidelines#Color_Palette) colours by name:
+Use [X11](https://en.wikipedia.org/wiki/X11_color_names) and [Tango](http://tango.freedesktop.org/Tango_Icon_Theme_Guidelines#Color_Palette) colors by name:

 ```
-import Colour exposing (Colour)
+import Color exposing (Color)
 import Palette.X11 as X11 exposing (orangeRed, tomato, coral, darkOrange, orange)
 import Palette.Tango as Tango exposing (butter1, butter2, butter3)

-orangyReds : List Colour
+orangyReds : List Color
 orangyReds =
     [ orangeRed, tomato, coral, darkOrange, orange ]

-allTheButter : List Colour
+allTheButter : List Color
 allTheButter =
     [ butter1, butter2, butter3 ]
 ```

 ## Generate palettes

-Generate a customized cubehelix colour scheme using `Palette.Cubehelix` and `Palette.Generative`.
+Generate a customized cubehelix color scheme using `Palette.Cubehelix` and `Palette.Generative`.

-`Palette.Cubehelix` is a good choice for charts & graphs because the produced colours have quite even visual intensity.
+`Palette.Cubehelix` is a good choice for charts & graphs because the produced colors have quite even visual intensity.

-Designers often approach colour not by picking one colour at a time, but by describing the relationships between the colours, e.g., "I want 4 colours that are equally spaced on the colour wheel," or, "I want 10 colours that are all of the same hue but with different lightnesses."
+Designers often approach color not by picking one color at a time, but by describing the relationships between the colors, e.g., "I want 4 colors that are equally spaced on the color wheel," or, "I want 10 colors that are all of the same hue but with different lightnesses."

-If you approach colour like this, then you'll be interested in using `Palette.Generative`, which has helpers like `square` (generates 4 evenly-spaced colours) and `monochromatic` (generates lovely single-hue lists of colours).
+If you approach color like this, then you'll be interested in using `Palette.Generative`, which has helpers like `square` (generates 4 evenly-spaced colors) and `monochromatic` (generates lovely single-hue lists of colors).

-## Mixing colours together
+## Mixing colors together

-If you've used Photoshop, you may be familiar with colour blending with functions like `multiply`.
+If you've used Photoshop, you may be familiar with color blending with functions like `multiply`.
 If not, I recommend taking a look at the examples & playing until you get a feel for what the functions do.

-## Transparent colours
+## Transparent colors

 Work with alpha channel values/transparency/opacity.

 ```
-import Colour.Transparent
+import Color.Transparent
 ```

 ## Developing & Contributing